 Those were the days before AIDS, and people were much less cautious about casual and intimate relationships.
 The bar was what, in those long ago days, was sometimes called a “meat market.”
 Much has changed.
 I’m not sure whether the term survives, but I’m pretty sure it is no longer politically correct.

 When Boots Bartley was about finished with his first bourbon on the rocks, the regular Friday night crowd would start to arrive.
 Boots knew many of them.
 The men he knew would come to his table.
-He would always stand up to shake their hands, and he would usually get a hug or peck on the cheek from the man’s wife or lady friend if the guy was accompanied.
+He would always stand up to shake their hands, and he would usually get a hug or peck on the check from the man’s wife or lady friend if the guy was accompanied.